Opentrons/Protocols/plate_image/README.md

 ## Description
-Uses a plate map list to draw a picture of a dinosaur on a 96 well plate using food coloring.
+Uses a Python list to draw a picture with food coloring.
+The Python list represents a 96 well plate, each value within it setting the color of a well on the plate.

 ### Time Estimate
 10 Minutes at 3000 mm/sec